The Burial (English band): Political views

 i-D wrote: "They formed six years ago, emerging at the same time as The Redskins, but whereas the later responded to boneheads by moving into the student circuit, a strong feature of The Burial's gigs was the Nazi-bashing."
-The article includes a quote from Paul McGinn of the Glasgow Spy Kids: "They were the first band to stand up and say what a lot of people felt".
+The article includes a quote from McGinn of the Glasgow Spy Kids: "They were the first band to stand up and say what a lot of people felt".
 The book Spirit of '69: A Skinhead Bible included a quote from singer Mick Hall at a concert in Stockton in 1985, in which he said to the audience: "You read in the papers all Skinheads are thick fascist thugs.
 I'm not a thick fascist thug.
 Are there any thick fascist thugs in here?"
 The Burial are described in Oi!
 Oi!
 Oi!: Class, Locality, and British Punk (Oxford: Oxford University Press) as "militantly anti-fascist".
+Far Out magazine went on say of The Burial, "their existence was vital in offering an alternative to the far-right leanings of Oi and the National Front’s hijacking of the skinhead subculture." also stating, "The Burial were essential in taking punk and the skinhead subculture back to its leftist working-class roots."